HAN Poster Featured Artist, Johnny Chauvin

 Johnny actually was there for the conception of Hot August Night almost 25 years ago.
 He was on the DDD Board as well as Historic Commission in the 1980s, and has always been involved in Downtown Hammond.
 When the Chauvins owned the radio stations, they were on top of the original First Guaranty Bank (the current Paris Parker).
 They moved out toward the university but when the Historic District was formed, they bought one of the buildings on main street (200 E. Thomas St, where it is today!).

 He remembers having a promotions meeting for the DDD in the building where Boutique de Fumee is now with Marguerite Walters, Susan Owens and others, and trying to come up with an event for back to school time and to kick off the fall for the merchants.
-They wants to have an art and wine stroll, just a little after-hours celebration, not knowing how successful and huge it would grow to be.
+They wanted to have an art and wine stroll, just a little after-hours celebration, not knowing how successful and huge it would grow to be.
 He remembers having to leave the meeting early while they were discussing what to call it, and as he was walking out the door, he reminded them of Neil Diamond’s album called Hot August Night.

 “I love Downtown Hammond and love to celebrate it, and look forward to another successful Hot August Night!”